avvaruakshay/looper/README.md

 ### `-o`
 **Expects:** *STRING (to be used as filename)*<br>
-**Default:** *Input Filename + _perf.tsv (see below)*<br>
+**Default:** *Input Filename + _looper.tsv (see below)*<br>
-If this option is not provided, the default output filename will be the same as the input filename, with its extension replaced with '_perf.tsv'.
-For example, if the input filename is `my_seq.fa`, the default output filename will be `my_seq.fa_perf.tsv`.
-If the input filename does not have any extension, `_perf.tsv` will be appended to the filename.
+If this option is not provided, the default output filename will be the same as the input filename, with its extension replaced with '_looper.tsv'.
+For example, if the input filename is `my_seq.fa`, the default output filename will be `my_seq.fa_looper.tsv`.
+If the input filename does not have any extension, `_looper.tsv` will be appended to the filename.
 Please note that even in the case of no identified SSRs, the output file is still created (therefore overwriting any previous file of the same name) but with no content in the file.
 #### Output for fasta
 The output is a tab-delimited file, with one SSR record per line.
 The output columns follow the [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 The details of the columns are given below: